generationtech/rust-RustyToolbox/README.md

 Developed while using nodejs 8.6.0

-1. Install nodejs for your environment)
+1. Install nodejs for your environment

-2. Extract rustyconsole github sources
+2. Extract RustyToolbox github sources

 3. Run `npm link` to create a global command link in either Linux or Windows